Frequently Asked Questions.

 Professor Tamsin Ford and her colleagues are carrying out some of these analyses in conjunction with a Norwegian group.
 The findings linked to to the recent government survey (here is the link: https://digital.nhs.uk/data-and-information/publications/statistical/mental-health-of-children-and-young-people-in-england/2017/2017).

-We are hoping to improve and relaunch the 18+ SDQ this year.
+We are hoping to improve and relaunch the 18+ SDQ at some point.
 Even then, we will have to wait until others do research on populations to understand what adult norms may be.
 We suspect for young adults (18/19 - 26), they are not that far from the norms for under 18s.

 My recommendation is to use a stepped assessment where possible, beginning with the SDQ and proceeding to a DAWBA if the SDQ is positive [for mental health problems].
 As we increasingly recognise how common child mental health problems really are, how persistent they can be, and how much they damage children and society in terms of suffering, economic cost and restricted futures, the case for stepped assessment becomes increasingly persuasive.